MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 ## Track document access

-Global admins can track access for protected documents via PowerShell using the **ContentID** generated for the protected document during registration.
+Admins with an [Azure Information Protection Administrator](/azure/active-directory/roles/permissions-reference#azure-information-protection-administrator) or [Azure Rights Management Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) role can track access for protected documents via PowerShell using the **ContentID** generated for the protected document during registration.

 **To view document access details**: